heihachi78/gpu/README.md

 - the cpu version was not part of the class, its there for learning purposes

 # 2_orai
-- basicly the same as last time, but with calculated grid sizes and error handling
+- varlenvec.cu: basicly the same as last time, but with calculated grid sizes and error handling
+- seq.cu: naive matrix multiplication, testing the execution time

 # Collab setup
 !apt-get update -y